catgriffin85/pp3-survey-results/README.md

 * Trailing whitespace
     * This is also self explanatory and was resolved by removing the white space at the end of the lines that were flagged.

-Once these issues were resovled, no errors were shown for my code.
+All issues were resovled and now no errors are found in my code.

 ![CI Python Linter Results](/assets/images/ci-python-linter-results.png)